If you choose the path of bloodshed, then climb to the pinnacle of evil!

 - Ominous Japanese Chanting: A song by an ominous-sounding chorus bookends the film, telling of how a mighty castle once stood on a now-blasted landscape, before being brought down by the corruption of those who lived in it.

-- Out, Damned Spot!: Isuzu Yamada does a terrific mad scene.
+- Out, Damned Spot!: Isuzu Yamada does a terrific mad scene where she sits in a trance, trying to wash imaginary blood off her hands.

 - Rain of Arrows: The first one comes as a surprise while Washizu is haranguing his soldiers.
 Then a lot more come.